victoria34/matchminer-engine/README.md

 ```

 Default output will be a csv file called "results.csv" in your current working directory.
 You can specify the outpath path and filename of the results by setting the -o flag.
+NOTE: If using -o, please specify output directy AND filename.
 You can change the file format of the output to json by setting the --json flag.